• Skip to main content

 Below are the new words used in the example sentence.

-• kono – この : a determiner used before a noun referring to a thing close to the speaker.
+• kono – この : a determiner used before a noun which refers to something close to the speaker.
 In the example, this is used before “ryouri” to say “this dish” in Japanese.

 • totemo – とても : an adverb of degree meaning ‘very’, ‘much’, ‘so’, or such in Japanese.
-In the example, this is used before “oishii” to emphasize its meaning.
+In the example, this works in front of “oishii” to emphasize its meaning.

 • oishii – 美味しい (おいしい) : an i-adjective meaning ‘delicious’ in Japanese.